Martin-Pitt/NexiiText5/README.md

 ## Quickstart

 1. Link as many Text mesh prim onto your object as you may expect to need, roughly around one text mesh per 3-7 letters
-2. Drop the [`N5 Data Loader.luau`](./N5 Data Loader.luau) script into the object, this loads a notecard which then stores information for fonts into Linkset Data (currently around 50KB)
+2. Drop the [`N5 Data Loader.luau`](./NT5%20Data%20Loader.luau) script into the object, this loads a notecard which then stores information for fonts into Linkset Data (currently around 50KB) and then self-deletes the loader script automatically when it is finished
-3. `require(...)` the [`N5 Renderer.luau`](./N5 Renderer.luau) library in your project
+3. `require(...)` the [`N5 Renderer.luau`](./NT5%20Renderer.luau) library in your project
 4. The library gives you a rendering context table object which has certain methods like `write`, `render` etc. and you can also apply global styling information like `position`, `fontSize` etc.

-(TODO: Add link to marketplace with examples, scripts and text mesh prim)
+> (TODO: Add link to marketplace with examples, scripts and text mesh prim)

 ## About
 NexiiText5 is a text rendering library for Second Life scripters written in SLua.

-It provides high quality text rendering in-world, featuring *letter spacing*, *kerning* and *text wrap*, of unicode characters using generated texture atlases.
+Providing high quality text rendering in-world, featuring *letter spacing*, *kerning* and *text wrap*, of unicode characters using generated texture atlases.
+It can render text proportionally or as fixed-width fonts (such as for emojis and CJK).

 The renderer works in two phases:
 1. Writing text into a virtual 2D canvas (`ctx.write`)